sweeneyian/VersiLab_Plugin/README.md

 download and install `Fiji` from http://imagej.net/Fiji/Downloads

-download and install `OpenCV` from http://opencv.org/opencv-3-2.html
+download and install `OpenCV 3.2` from http://opencv.org/opencv-3-2.html

 run the Fiji / ImageJ application